 Check current downloads and updates

-More often than not, the culprit for a Play Store download pending error are apps updating at the same time.
+More often than not, the Play Store download pending error culprits are apps that are updating at the same time.
 You will also encounter the problem if you are downloading multiple apps simultaneously or a couple of particularly large ones.

-But if you urgently need to download Uber to get a ride, for example, here is what you can do:
+But if you urgently need to download Uber to get a ride, for example, there is a solution.
+Here is what you can do: